 OUR INITIAL WIDGET IDEAS

 For the first half of this project, we set out to design both the student and instructor views of the student learning dashboard in its entirety.
-We came up with 5 widgets for each view using our user research to inform what widgets would best accomplish Prenostik’s mission and adhere to top user needs as mentioned below in the key.
+We came up with 5 widgets for each view using our user research to inform what widgets would best accomplish Prenostik’s mission of increasing graduation retention rates and would adhere to top user needs as listed below in the key.

 KEY: